JeuriMorel/js-sidescroller/README.md

 -   The Project

-    The basic core of this project is based on lessons learned from [Frank's Laboratory's JS Game Developement Masterclass](https://www.youtube.com/playlist?list=PLYElE_rzEw_uryBrrzu2E626MY4zoXvx2).
+    The basic core of this project is based on ideas taken from [Frank's Laboratory's JS Game Developement Masterclass](https://www.youtube.com/playlist?list=PLYElE_rzEw_uryBrrzu2E626MY4zoXvx2).

     I greatly expanded on the core concepts and tied them together to create a cohesive game.